 Which stories offer a window into who we are and what moves us?
 What are the best ways to share those details?
 Which accounts should we discuss in depth?
 Which ones need just a brief mention?
 How do we tell the difference?
 What actually makes a great story?
 Honing in on how to answer these questions will help you understand what reporters are looking for.

-Since 2018, I have been training entertainers, creatives, influencers, and executives on how to identify the best anecdotes, fine-tune key messages, and successfully pivot if asked undesirable questions.
+Since 2018, I have been training entertainers, creatives, influencers, executives, and corporate personnel on how to identify the best anecdotes, fine-tune key messages, and successfully pivot if asked undesirable questions.

 Clients have come to me for everything from a new album release, branding, rebranding, and product launches to how to discuss corporate gains and goals with verve.
 I have worked with individuals ahead of interviews with Vogue, GQ, Billboard, NME, People, Forbes, Harper’s Bazaar, Essence, Elle, LA Times, New York Post, Rolling Stone, Spin, Complex, XXL, Wonderland, Wired, and Refinery29.
 I have also prepared clients for red carpet appearances at events like the Grammys and on The Today Show, Entertainment Tonight, The Kelly Clarkson Show, The Jennifer Hudson Show, The Zane Lowe Show on Apple Music, and The Breakfast Club and The Angie Martinez Show on New York’s Power 105.1.